ProteinsWebTeam/interpro-docs/docs/databases.rst

   :width: 120px

 Pfam is a large collection of multiple sequence alignments and hidden Markov models covering many common protein domains.
 Pfam is based at EMBL-EBI, Hinxton, UK.
+Since 2022, Pfam annotations are hosted by the InterPro website.

 ****
 PIRSF